 For other families interested in fundraising for Roger Neilson Children’s Hospice, Jeanine recommends that they, “Do what feels right to them and find a theme or an idea that resonates with your family and your child.”

 As the Otto family knows well, no fundraiser is too small.
-As their journey with Maddy’s Gala began with a simple goal to give back, they are grateful to have reached “Ottawa’s Best Black Tie Event” in 2018.
+Their journey with Maddy’s Gala began with a simple goal that has made a big impact.
+That dedication to making a difference earned them “Ottawa’s Best Black Tie Event” in 2018, a recognition they are deeply grateful for.